EWOC Newsletter: Through successes and setbacks, we will organize

 May Foundational Training Series

-May is a big month in the history of the labor movement, and a great time to join it!
+May is a big month in the history of the labor movement and a great time to join it!
 EWOC’s Foundational Training Series is a perfect place to start.
-Sessions run weekly on Thursdays from May 4th until May 25!
+Sessions run weekly on Thursdays from May 4 until May 25!

-Space is limited to 200 participants–so sign up now!
-Register here.
+Space is limited to 200 participants — so sign up now!

-In Florida— a state in the vice-grip of a virulent reactionary bloc— worker power, and many other targets, are in the crosshairs.
-Currently, a bill passed by the Florida State Senate (SB 256/HB 1445) poses a threat to the basic rights to form a union and collect union dues.
-The legislation continues efforts to decimate public schools— and teacher’s unions— while exempting police and corrections unions (as well as firefighters).
+In Florida, a state in the vice-grip of a virulent reactionary bloc, worker power, and many other targets, are in the crosshairs.
+Currently, a bill passed by the Florida state senate, SB 256/HB 1445, poses a threat to the basic rights to form a union and collect union dues.
+The legislation continues efforts to decimate public schools — and teacher’s unions — while exempting police, corrections, and firefighters unions.
 Patronage and punishment are among its goals.

 The bosses and the politicians they own maintain power ruthlessly, through constant aggression.
 But workers in Florida are fighting back, and examples of successful resistance are close by.
 In Michigan, a state with a rich history of labor struggle, workers are stringing together victories.